7 Best Things to Do on Murano Island in Venice

 Getting to the island of Murano is pretty straightforward.
 Catch Line 4.2 at the San Zaccaria vaporetto stop, which is near Piazza San Marco.
 This line will take you there in about 40 minutes.

 Alternatively, Line 4.1 will get you there in about an hour.
-Stop at Colonna for glassblowing demonstrations.
-Museo is better for the Glass Museum and the Basilica.
+Colonna is the best stop for the glass factories, while Museo is better for the Glass Museum and the Basilica.

 FAQs about visiting Murano Island